Sam-stallard12345/Password-Generator-App/README.md

 # Password-Generator-App
 <h1> Play or Pass </h1>
-Password Generator app with a brief quiz
+Password Generator app with a brief quiz, a Password Strength Test and a password Generator

 <h2> Contents </h2>
 <ol>